+As a whole, wearing seat belts improve safety, and you should follow local seat belt laws.
 However, while seat belts can save you from serious injuries, wearing one doesn't guarantee that you'll walk away from a crash scratch-free.
-In fact, there are times when seat belt use itself can contribute to injuries during a car accident.
+There are times when defective seat belts or improper seat belt use can contribute to injuries during a car accident.
 In this article, FindLaw has the information you'll need to know about car accident seat belt injuries and the legal issues they may raise.

 Examples of Seat Belt Injuries